tharkadharshana/RadiusEdge/TECHNICAL_DOCUMENTATION.md

 ## 1. Introduction

-RadiusEdge is a web-based platform designed for advanced RADIUS (Remote Authentication Dial-In User Service) testing and simulation.
-It aims to provide network engineers, QA teams, and developers with a comprehensive suite of tools to design, execute (currently simulated), and analyze RADIUS test scenarios.
+RadiusEdge is a web-based platform designed for advanced RADIUS (Remote Authentication Dial-In User Service) testing and scenario management.
+It aims to provide network engineers, QA teams, and developers with a comprehensive suite of tools to design, execute, and analyze RADIUS test scenarios.
 This document provides a technical overview of the RadiusEdge application, its architecture, technology stack, and key components.

 ## 2. Technology Stack